y2sunlight/apricot/README.md

 * http://localhost:8888/public/

-The apricot login screen will appear.
+The Apricot login page will appear.
 Please log in.
 Initial account is `root`, no password.

 ## Documentation